Koenkk/zigbee2mqtt.io/docs/information/mqtt_topics_and_message_structure.md

 * `online`: published when the bridge is running (on startup)
 * `offline`: published right before the bridge stops

+## zigbee2mqtt/bridge/logging
+All Zigbee2MQTT logging is published to this topic in the form of `{"level": LEVEL, "message": MESSAGE}`, example: `{"level": "info", "message": "Zigbee: allowing new devices to join."}`.

 ## zigbee2mqtt/bridge/devices
 Contains the devices connected to the bridge.
 Whenever a devices joins or leaves this is republished.